jmcelroy5/Biking-Across-the-US/_posts/2014-06-05-across-the-mighty-mississippi.md

 ![alt text "Mike and Bill"](http://i.imgur.com/LOsdrwOl.jpg)

 Mike (on the recumbent) is doing the whole TransAmerica from east to west, and Bill is his pastor who had joined him for a week of riding.
 Mike had apparently been hearing about me since he started!
-Every few days a shopkeeper would tell him there was a girl a few days ahead of him.
+Every so often a shopkeeper would tell him there was a girl a few days ahead of him.
 He said one lady at a store in Virginia seemed scandalized that I was traveling solo.

 Mike and Bill had gotten started at 5:30 that morning and had already ridden 50 miles, and all we had done was cross a bridge!
 They had 20 miles to go, so we rode on with them until they got to their motel.
 Tuan and I continued on, despite a major road closure on the route.
 Bike privilege!